Spread of Christianity: Paul and the inclusion of Gentiles

 According to Krister Stendahl, the main concern of Paul's writings on Jesus' role and salvation by faith is not the individual conscience of human sinners and their doubts about being chosen by God or not, but the main concern is the problem of the inclusion of Gentile (Greek) Torah-observers into God's covenant.
 "Hebrew" Jewish Christians opposed Paul's interpretations, as exemplified by the Ebionites.
 The relaxing of requirements in Pauline Christianity opened the way for a much larger Christian Church, extending far beyond the Jewish community.
-The inclusion of Gentiles is reflected in Luke-Acts, which is an attempt to answer a theological problem, namely how the Messiah of the Jews came to have an overwhelmingly non-Jewish church; the answer it provides, and its central theme, is that the message of Christ was sent to the Gentiles because the Jews rejected it.
+The inclusion of Gentiles is reflected in Luke-Acts, which is an attempt to answer a theological problem, namely how the Messiah of the Jews came to have an overwhelmingly non-Jewish church; the answer it provides, and its central theme, is that the message of Christ was sent to the Gentiles because a number of Jews rejected it.

 Split with Judaism

 There was a slowly growing chasm between Gentile Christians, and Jews and Jewish Christians, rather than a sudden split.
 Even though it is commonly thought that Paul established a Gentile church, it took centuries for a complete break to manifest.
-Growing tensions led to a starker separation that was virtually complete by the time Jewish Christians refused to join in the Bar Khokba Jewish revolt of 132.
+Growing tensions led to a starker separation that was virtually complete by the time Jewish Christians refused to join in the Bar Kokhba Jewish revolt of 132.
 Certain events are perceived as pivotal in the growing rift between Christianity and Judaism.